ushham/LyapunovExponents/README.md

 # Lyapunov Analysis

-This library provideds a set of calculations for numerically finding Lyapunov exponents and vectors of a given dynamical system.
+This library provides a set of calculations for numerically finding Lyapunov exponents and vectors of a given dynamical system.

 ## Outputs

 TBC

 ### Maximal Lyapunov Exponent of System

 Using the class `LyapunovCalculations`.
 This class takes the `DynamicalSystem` as an input and produces an array of the maximal Lyapunov exponent over time: